-AWS S3: CSV Import
+AWS S3: Import Audiences & Activity Data

 Import audiences and activity data into Lytics via a CSV file directly from your AWS S3 bucket.

 - Frequency: One-time or scheduled batch, frequency can be configured.